lammps/lammps/doc/src/set.rst

 many processors are being used.
 This keyword does not allow use of an atom-style variable.

+.. versionchanged:: TBD

-Keyword *spin* uses the specified g value to set the magnitude of the magnetic spin vectors, and the x,y,z values as components of a vector to set as the orientation of the magnetic spin vectors of the selected atoms.
+Keyword *spin/atom* uses the specified g value to set the magnitude of the magnetic spin vectors, and the x,y,z values as components of a vector to set as the orientation of the magnetic spin vectors of the selected atoms.
+This keyword was previously called *spin*.

+.. versionchanged:: TBD

-Keyword *spin/random* randomizes the orientation of the magnetic spin vectors for the selected atoms and sets the magnitude of each to the specified *Dlen* value.
+Keyword *spin/atom/random* randomizes the orientation of the magnetic spin vectors for the selected atoms and sets the magnitude of each to the specified *Dlen* value.
+This keyword was previously called *spin/random*.

 Keyword *quat* uses the specified values to create a quaternion (4-vector) that represents the orientation of the selected atoms.
 The